Fulton County COVID-19 Update

 • Please avoid visiting if having symptoms of COVID-19, recently exposed or tested positive, unless needing to be seen or treated.

-• Masks are still required at all our facilities
+• Masks are no longer required at our facilities

 • Entry door by Oncology will be open for Oncology patients to enter.

-• The ambulatory Emergency Department/Surgery entrance will be open for anyone needing to enter the hospital, heading to the Surgery Department, or the Emergency Department.
+• The ambulatory Emergency Department/Surgery entrance is open for anyone needing to enter the hospital, heading to the Surgery Department, or the Emergency Department.

 FCHC’s volunteer services, which aid in a variety of areas, is only available in a limited capacity at this time.